 Unfortunately, Inhost’s prices are high compared to both local and international companies.
-There are also a few add-ons which are charged in addition to the base price, such as anti-spam software, SSL certificates, and even backups.
+In addition to the base price, there are also a few add-ons that incur an additional charge.
+These include anti-spam software, SSL certificates, and even backups.

 At the checkout, you are given the choice of several different contract lengths including monthly, quarterly, semi-annually, annually, biannually and triannually.
 You do get discounts for purchasing for longer periods, but the discounts are quite minimal.
 No other discounts, free trials, or money-back guarantees are on offer.